Any UMF student with a physical, hearing, visual, medical, emotional or learning disability is eligible for services.

 STEP 2: Submit documentation of your disability.

-• If you had a 504 Plan or IEP (Individual Education Plan) in high school, please send us a copy of your most recent one.
+- If you had a 504 Plan or IEP (Individual Education Plan) in high school, please send us a copy of your most recent one.
 Please also include any recent evaluations that were completed as part of the 504/IEP process in determining your eligibility for services.
+Documents may also be submitted by licensed healthcare providers.

-If requesting an accommodation, auxiliary aid and/or services and you disagree with the determination by the Learning Assistance staff and it cannot be worked out, you can, within seven (7) calendar days, contact the UMaine System Equal Opportunity Officer equal.opportunity@maine.edu for assistance in resolving the matter informally.
+If requesting an accommodation, auxiliary aid, and/or services and you disagree with the determination by the Learning Access Center, and it cannot be worked out, you can, within seven (7) calendar days, contact the UMaine System Equal Opportunity Officer by emailing equal.opportunity@maine.edu for assistance in resolving the matter informally.
 Formal complaints should be referred to the U.S. Dept. of Education, Office for Civil Rights (OCR), Boston, MA 02109.

-If accommodations are not provided after discussing them with your faculty, students are responsible for notifying the Learning Assistance Center staff as soon as possible for resolution.
+If accommodations are not provided after discussing them with your faculty, students should notify the Learning Access Center as soon as possible to work out any issues

 STEP 5: Request your Accommodation Letter each semester you need one